RcSepp/asyncframes/docs/source/parallel_programming_model.rst

 +--------------------------+------------------+--------------+------------+-----------+-------------+

 ..
 [1] *PFrames* require asyncframes v2.0 or above.
 ..
 [2] *DFrames* aren't implemented in asyncframes |version|.
-This feature is under active development and will be added in a future release.
+This feature is under development and will be added in a future release.

 In the Frame Hierarchy Programming Model, parallelism is implemented according to the "concurrency by default" paradigm.
 By default every frame is maximally parallel (*DFrame*), but the programmer can reduce the degree of parallelism by employing restrictions. *PFrames* are like *DFrames*, but with the restriction of running on the same *process* as their parent frame. *Frames* are like *PFrames*, but with the restriction of running on the same *thread* as their parent frame.